Mastering i-Ready: Analyzing Accounts of the Same Topic Quiz Answers

 1. Gather Your Data:

 Begin by compiling all your quiz results on the specific topic.
 Note the dates of each quiz, the number of questions, and your raw score (number of correct answers).
 Also, identify the specific sub-topics covered in each quiz.
-Did they focus on the same concepts, or were there variations in the content?
+Also, did they focus on the same concepts, or were there variations in the content?
 This detail is crucial for accurate analysis.

 2. Calculate Your Performance Metrics: